 \end{prop} To prove this proposition we need the following results. \begin{lema} Suppose that $Q$ is a probability measure on $(\Omega,\mathcal{F})$.
-Let $V$ be an $\mathbb{R}^N$-valued $Q$-semi-martingale such that $V^i$ is $Q$-local supermartingale for $i>d$, and $V^i$ is a $Q$-local martingale for $i\leq d$.
-Let $H$ be an $\mathbb{R}^N$-valued bounded predictable process, such that $H^i\geq 0$ for $i>d$.
-Then $(H\cdot V)$ is a $Q$-local supermartingale. \end{lema} \begin{proof} Without loss of generality we can assume that, under $Q$, $V^i$ is a supermartingale for $i>d$.
-Suppose that for $i>d$, $V^i=M^i-A^i$ is the Doob-Meyer decomposition of the $Q$-supermartingale $V^i$, with $M^i$ a $Q$-local martingale and $A^i$ a predictable nondecreasing process such that $A^i_0=0$.
+Let $V$ be an $\mathbb{R}^N$-valued $Q$-semimartingale such that $V^i$ is $Q$-local supermartingale for $i>d$, and $V^i$ is a $Q$-local martingale for $i\leq d$.
+Let $H$ be an $\mathbb{R}^N$-valued bounded predictable process, such that $H^i\geq0$ for $i>d$.
+Then $(H\cdot V)$ is a $Q$-local supermartingale. \end{lema} \begin{pf} Without loss of generality we can assume that, under $Q$, $V^i$ is a supermartingale for $i>d$.
+Suppose that for $i>d$, $V^i=M^i-A^i$ is the Doob--Meyer decomposition of the $Q$-supermartingale $V^i$, with $M^i$ a $Q$-local martingale and $A^i$ a predictable nondecreasing process such that $A^i_0=0$.
 Let $M^i=V^i$ and $A^i=0$ for $i\leq d$.
-Then $V=M-A$, with $M=(M^1,\ldots, M^N)$ and $A=(A^1,\ldots,A^N)$, is the canonical decomposition of the special vector valued semi-martingale $V$ under $Q$.
-Since $H$ is bounded, $(H\cdot V)$ is a $Q$-special semi-martingale, $H\in L(M)\cap L(A)$, $(H\cdot V)=(H\cdot M)-(H\cdot A)$ and $(H\cdot M)$ is a $Q$-local martingale (see Proposition 2 in \cite{jacodintegration}).
-Additionally, since $H^i\geq 0$ for $i>d$ we have that $(H\cdot A)$ is a nondecreasing process starting at 0.
-We conclude then that $(H\cdot V)$ is a $Q$-local supermartingale. \end{proof} The following lemma is a known result of stochastic analysis that we present here for completion. \begin{lema} Suppose that $H$ is a bounded predictable process and $X\in\mathcal{H}^1(Q)$ is a real-valued martingale.
+Then $V=M-A$, with $M=(M^1,\ldots, M^N)$ and $A=(A^1,\ldots,A^N)$, is the canonical decomposition of the special vector valued semimartingale $V$ under $Q$.
+Since $H$ is bounded, $(H\cdot V)$ is a $Q$-special semimartingale, $H\in L(M)\cap L(A)$, $(H\cdot V)=(H\cdot M)-(H\cdot A)$ and $(H\cdot M)$ is a $Q$-local\vadjust{\goodbreak} martingale; see Proposition 2 in \cite{jacodintegration}.
+Additionally, since $H^i\geq0$ for $i>d$ we have that $(H\cdot A)$ is a nondecreasing process starting at 0.
+We conclude then that $(H\cdot V)$ is a $Q$-local supermartingale. \end{pf} The following lemma is a known result of stochastic analysis which we present here for completion. \begin{lema} Suppose that $H$ is a bounded predictable process, and $X\in\mathcal {H}^1(Q)$ is a real-valued martingale.
 Then $H\cdot X$ is also in $\mathcal{H}^1(Q)$.